If you want to get rid of your lower back pain, it helps to understand a little bit about lower back pain treatment.

 As part of my own recovery (you can read my quick story here), I researched, tested and compiled some of the most effective exercises, stretches, treatments and techniques for lower back pain.

 I’m sharing these to help YOU make some smart decisions about how you can get rid of your own pain.

 Before we get too far into this section, I want to say a couple quick but VERY important things:

 - Not everything I share here will work for every person – and that’s OK!

 Everyone’s pain is a little bit different.
-It’s important to know your own pain and only continue with treatments that are safe for your pain/diagnosis and that you feel comfortable with.
+It’s important to know your own pain and only continue with lower back pain treatment that are safe for your pain/diagnosis and that you feel comfortable with.

-- It should be obvious, but if any of these treatments makes your problem worse,
+- It should be obvious, but if even one lower back pain treatment makes your problem worse,

 Please, friends – don’t mess with your lower back.
 If you start feeling more pain or you’re simply unsure about one of these treatments, ask a pro.

 - I’m NOT going to talk about any drugs, medications, steroid injections or surgeries – ask your doctor.
 Look – for as much as I’ve researched, I’m the first one to tell you that I’m not a medical professional.
 I wouldn’t DREAM of recommending any kind of drugs or surgeries (plus, I try to avoid them myself!), so if you have questions about these, ask your doctor.